 The following sections briefly introduce various useful functions and features of the program in arbitrary order.

-You can save the complete working state of the program, including the data pipeline, viewports, render settings, etc., to a
+You can save the current program session, including the data pipeline, viewports, render settings, etc., to a

 .ovito state file